mcjimenez/chartServer/README.md

 #### URL: /charts/doughnut

 #### Parameters
-  - values: Comma separated list (',') of values for each section of the doughnut.
+  - values: Array of values for each section of the doughnut.
-  - labels: Comma separated list (',')  of name for each of the doughnut section.
+  - labels: Array of names for each of the doughnut sections.
-  - backgroundColor: Comma separated list (',') of the colors for each of the doughnut section.
+  - backgroundColor: Array of the colors for each of the doughnut sections.

 #### Sample: